ga-wdi-lessons/js-events-callbacks/readme.md

 button.on("click", handleClickEvent);
 ```

-Try this: insert the following line anywhere in our event listener...
+Try this-- insert the following line anywhere in our click-handler:
 * `console.log($(this))`
 * Now what do you see when we click the button?
 How would you define `this` in the context of an event listener?